 Low-density lipoprotein (LDL), aka "bad cholesterol," is a combination of proteins, cholesterol and saturated and trans fats.
 The liver produces cholesterol and saturated fats after a high-calorie meal, so they're not essential in the diet.
 Meanwhile, trans fats come from solid fats like margarine and red meat fat, but they are not needed in the human body.

 LDL hastens cholesterol plaque formation, clogs the vessels and reduces blood flow.
-Plaques trigger inflammation and eventually lead to heart failure, stroke, kidney damage, painful diseases of the limbs and many other disorders.
+Plaques trigger inflammation and eventually lead to impairment of the vital organs and painful diseases of the limbs.
 Genetically at-risk individuals can develop these conditions as early as the late teens.

 High-density lipoprotein (HDL), or "good cholesterol," picks up the excess cholesterol deposited in the blood vessels.
 Omega-3 fatty acids increase both LDL and HDL but raise HDL to a greater degree.
 A high HDL-LDL ratio promotes cardiovascular health.

 Plaque formation not only leads to inflammation but also induces blood clotting problems and blood vessel narrowing.
 Cholesterol plaque can build up in all body organs, but in young people, the most serious ones can form in the brain, heart, limbs and kidneys.
 Omega-3 fatty acid derivatives prevent these problems, maintaining good blood flow in plaque-ridden areas of the body.

 Kids stay strong and have brighter futures when they have plenty of omega-3 fatty acids aiding in these functions.
 On the other hand, sticking to the omega-3-deficient standard American diet makes them vulnerable to many childhood illnesses, which can keep them from reaching their full potential.
 The earlier kids increase their omega-3 fatty acid levels, the sooner they can gain their advantages.